Cass Sunstein: Personal life

 In the 1980s and early 1990s, Sunstein was married to Lisa Ruddick, whom he met when both were undergraduates at Harvard.
 She was associate professor of English at the University of Chicago, specializing in British modernism, and is now retired.
 Their marriage ended in divorce.
 Their daughter Ellyn is a journalist and photographer.
 Thereafter, Sunstein dated Martha Nussbaum for almost a decade.
 Nussbaum is a philosopher, classicist, and professor of law at the University of Chicago.

 On July 4, 2008, Sunstein married Samantha Power, a diplomat and government official who would serve as United States ambassador to the United Nations, whom he met when they both worked as campaign advisors to Barack Obama.
 The wedding took place in the Church of Mary Immaculate, in Lohar, Waterville, Ireland.
 They have two children: a son (born 2009) and a daughter (born 2012).

 Sunstein is an avid amateur squash player who has played against professionals in PSA tournaments and in 2017 was ranked 449th in the world by the Professional Squash Association.

 Honors

 In July 2017, Sunstein was elected a Corresponding Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 In 2018 he was awarded the Holberg Prize for having "reshaped our understanding of the relationship between the modern regulatory state and constitutional law.
 He is widely regarded as the leading scholar of administrative law in the U.S., and he is by far the most cited legal scholar in the United States and probably the world."

+In 2026, he was made an Honorary Fellow of Trinity College Dublin.